rival4567/ros1_robotic-projects/src/ROS_Basics_with_Turtlesim/ROS_Communication/ROS_Services/create_a_srv_file.md

     The srv file is,
     ```txt
-    int64 A
+    int64 a
-    int64 B
+    int64 b
     ---
-    int64 Sum
+    int64 sum
     ```

-    Here `A` and `B` holds the request data which is sent by the Client to the Server and `Sum` is the response which is sent by the Server to the Client.
+    Here `a` and `b` holds the request data which is sent by the Client to the Server and `sum` is the response which is sent by the Server to the Client.

 1. Open `package.xml`, and make sure these two lines are in it and uncommented:
     ```xml